About Harps

 - Options of detachable legs to adjust its height.

-- The instrument can be found in a large variety of colors.
+- The instrument can be found in a large variety of sizes, prices, makers and colours!

 Pedal Harps:

-- Recommended for students ages 9 and above.
+- Recommended for students ages 11 and above (also depending on size and height of child).

 - Uses a pedal mechanism to adjust keys.

-- Its soundboard is wider, resulting in a larger sound.
+- Its soundboard is wide, resulting in a magnificent sound!

-- The instrument can be found a variety of colors and engraving designs.
+- The instrument can be found a variety of colours, makers and engraving designs.